 The mainstream current, the eddies, and the backwater of craft.

 My heart is broken.
 The craft fair format has evolved, but with no direction.
-The white tent and craft merchandising looks the same as it did 30 years ago.
+The white tent and craft merchandising look the same as they did 30 years ago.
 The white tent format has floated into an eddy and may be drifting round and round with the appearance of moving but not getting anywhere.

-Meanwhile, the D.I.Y. movement jumped onto the craft current and steered themselves to catch the emerging currents of the Internet and social networking.
-Their long tail marketing absorbed the "authenticity" that craft had 4-5 decade ago.
+Meanwhile, the D.I.Y. movement jumped onto the craft current and steered itself to catch the emerging currents of the Internet and social networking.
+Their long-tail marketing absorbed the "authenticity" that craft had 4-5 decades ago.
 The online buzz and fun names like Bazaar Bizarre captured the mood of a new generation.
-Their inventory and merchandise wasn't so much better, but they leveraged the trendier and lower cost sales channels like Etsy.
+Their inventory and merchandise weren't so much better, but they leveraged the trendier and lower-cost sales channels like Etsy.